necatiarslan/dynamodb-faker/README.md

-# Table Faker
+# Dynamodb Faker
-dynamodbfaker is a versatile Python package that empowers you to effortlessly create realistic but synthetic table data for a wide range of applications.
+dynamodbfaker is a versatile Python package that empowers you to effortlessly create realistic but synthetic dynamodb data for a wide range of applications.
 If you need to generate test data for software development, this tool simplifies the process with an intuitive schema definition in YAML format.

 ### Key Features
 **Schema Definition:** Define your target schema using a simple YAML file.
-Specify the structure of your tables, column names, fake data generation code, and relationships.
-You can define multiple tables in a yaml file.
+Specify the structure of your table, attribute names and fake data generation code.

 **Faker and Randomization:** Leverage the power of the Faker library and random data generation to create authentic-looking fake data that mimics real-world scenarios.

-**Multiple Output Formats:** Generate fake data in various formats to suit your needs

-- Pandas Dataframe
-- CSV File
-- Parquet File
-- JSON File
-- Excel File
+**Insert to Your Dynamodb Table:**
+Insert generated data directly to your dynamodb table.

 ### Installation
 ```bash